silicon-heaven/pyshv/docs/concepts.rst

     network or device.
   :dev: (:attr:`shv.RpcMethodAccess.DEVEL`) provides user with access to methods
     used only for development purposes.
-  :admin: (:attr:`shv.RpcMethodAccess.ADMIN`) provides user with access to
+  :su: (:attr:`shv.RpcMethodAccess.ADMIN`) provides user with access to
     all methods.

 Levels are sorted from the lowest to the highest and are understood to include all lover level rights.

+There are other access levels in the SHV RPC network but those are not directly supported by pySHV implementation.